-Impact ESG SDG In common Emphasis on sustainability and long-term value creation Holistic and multi-dimensional approach Stakeholder engagement to gather input and understand concerns Encouragement of transparency and reporting and integration into decisio making processes. tand concerns Differences are situated o it the level of: Purpose Generating positive, measurable social and environmental impacts alongside a financial return. practices, to assess its Involve all actors for the achievement of a more equitable and sustainable world.
+Impact ESG SDG In common Emphasis on sustainability and long-term value creation Holistic and multi-dimensional approach Stakeholder engagement to gather input and understand concerns Encouragement of transparency and reporting and integration into decision-making processes. tand concerns Differences are situated a it the level of: Purpose Generating positive, measurable social and environmental impacts alongside a financial return.
+Analysing a company's ESG performance and practices, to assess its overall sustainability and risk profile.
+Involve all actors for the achievement of a more equitable and sustainable world.
 Target audience Impact organisations and investors Large companies and investors Countries, civil society Focus on external impact Focus on internal processes Measure global impact